 Retirement visas are available for those over the age of 55.
 In addition, you must have more than $500,000 in assets and an income of $65,000 (this can include a pension) to qualify for one.

-Which visa do you need to live in Australia?
+Which visa do you need to move to Australia?

 The General Skilled Migration Visa includes 5 subsets.
 These are: